rlee36/csif_globus/README.md

                            iii.
 Copy Collection ID (ie. %GCP_UUID%) and Setup key for later use.

                 3. Install GCP
                    a.
-Follow steps 1 through 3 ONLY of GCP install guide for Windows (https://docs.globus.org/how-to/globus-connect-personal-windows)
+Follow steps 1 through 3 ONLY of https://docs.globus.org/how-to/globus-connect-personal-windows
                            i.
 Use a local Windows account that has access to the desired data
                    b.
 Launch GCP (After installation has completed GCP will launch.)
                    c.
 Expand the ‘Advanced Options’ field (Do not select login)